-Planting & Growing

-Highland Park Bigtooth Maple will grow to be about 45 feet tall at maturity, with a spread of 25 feet.
+Planting & Growing Bigtooth Maple will grow to be about 25 feet tall at maturity, with a spread of 25 feet.
 It has a high canopy with a typical clearance of 7 feet from the ground, and should not be planted underneath power lines.
 As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
 It grows at a medium rate, and under ideal conditions can be expected to live for 80 years or more.

-This tree should only be grown in full sunlight.
+This tree does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This is a selection of a native North American species.
+This species is native to parts of North America.